rabindraregmi/pool-contract-backend/README.md

 npm run dev
 ```

-The app should now be running at `http://localhost:3000`.

 ## Usage

 Open your web browser and go to `http://localhost:3000` to see the app in action.